PaganiPerry/VDC-Apollo.io-API/README.md

 Terms:
 1. Cell = Jupyter Notebooks are made up of instances/sequences of cells---these are the multiline input fields where you put your code
+2. Calls = also known as an API request---a message sent to a server to request information or a service; there are limits to how many you can make in an alotted time

 There are two main ways to start out here and they are listed below.
 You can decide which approach you would like to use.